Using External Libraries and Interfaces

 return F, B

-Wrapping a GAP function in Sage is a matter of writing a program in Python that uses the pexpect interface to pipe various commands to GAP and read back the input into Sage.
-This is sometimes easy, sometimes hard.
+Wrapping a GAP function in Sage can be done in two different ways.
+The first one uses the pexpect interface to pipe various commands to GAP and read back the input into Sage.
+The second way is to access GAP through its library interface libgap.
+We recommend the second one for the sake of efficiency.

 For example, suppose we want to make a wrapper for the computation of the Cartan matrix of a simple Lie algebra.
 The Cartan matrix of \(G_2\) is available in GAP using the commands: